- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 6. Italy

-Italy is an attractive destination for immigrants with accommodative immigration policies and multiple visa options like the Italy Golden Visa and the Italy Digital Nomad Visa.
-To top it off, the country ranks seventh in the Retirement Guide for U.S. citizens because it is loved for its weather, security, and excellent healthcare.
+Italy is an attractive destination for expats with simple immigration policies and multiple visa options like the Italy Golden Visa and the Italy Digital Nomad Visa.
+Additionally, the country ranks seventh in the Retirement Guide for U.S. citizens because it is loved for its weather, security, and excellent healthcare.

 7. Canada

-Canada offers a range of immigration programs for skilled workers, entrepreneurs, and families, such as the Provincial Nominee Program and the Canada Startup Visa.
-The Provincial Nominee Program targets investors, entrepreneurs, and qualified professionals and offers permanent residency with a clear path to citizenship.
+Canada offers a range of immigration programs for professionals, entrepreneurs, and families, such as the Provincial Nominee Program.
+The program targets investors, entrepreneurs, and qualified professionals and offers permanent residency with a clear path to citizenship.

 8. Brazil